ob-ivan/DepartmentsEmployees/README.md

 Installation
 ------------
-You will need `yarn` to install and run this project.
+You will need `npm` to install and run this project.

 Clone the repo and `cd` to its folder.
 Then:

 ```
-yarn install
+npm ci
 ./webpack
 ./init
 ./json-server